Aylsham Show 2010 "Introducing the Bible"

 The photos show some of our team about to dismantle the exhibition, some of the visitors, and areas of the display.

-In 2018 we are planning to have a Historic Bible Exhibition at the Norfolk Heritage Centre in the Forum Library Norwich.
+In 2019 we are to have a Historic Bible Exhibition at the Christadelphian Meeting Room in September.

 A time for everything......
 Exhibition